Matt Smith talks joining the Marvel universe – and how it compares to House of the Dragon and Doctor Who

 "All of it tends to be quite similar in the end," he says.
 "It's big sets and big lights and cameras and all that sort of thing, and lots of bells and whistles.
 But ultimately, it comes down to two people having a scene trying to tell the truth to one another.
 The essence of it is the same.
 But it was exciting to be on a movie of this scale, certainly."

 Morbius arrives in US theaters this April 1, and UK cinemas this March 31.
-In the meantime, check out our roundup of all of 2022's major movie release dates for everything else the year has in store – and see more from our interviews with Espinosa and Smith.
+In the meantime, check out our roundup of all of 2022's major movie release dates for everything else the year has in store – and see more from our interview with Espinosa.